-Video recordings and other resources form the conference are being made available.
+Video recordings and other resources from the conference are being made available.
 For all of the video recordings form the conference please visit the Conference 2021 playlist on our Youtube channel.

 The last year has been unprecedented - not just in terms of the impact of the pandemic, but also because we've seen our industry shift into overdrive in pursuit of ambitious government targets for gigabit-capable deployment, and the race to capture market share.
 Investment flows into the altnet sector are at record levels, and we're seeing a large number of new entrants in the market.